-The Division of Epidemiology, Statistics, and Prevention Research (DESPR) conducts research on the hormonal indicators of puberty and how they are linked to physical changes during adolescence.
+The Division of Intramural Population Health Research (DIPHR) conducts research on the hormonal indicators of puberty and how they are linked to physical changes during adolescence.
 These investigations aim to answer such questions as whether children go through puberty earlier now than they did generations ago.
 Studies also explore the effect of exposure to certain environmental conditions, such as the presence of lead, on the timing of puberty.
 Researchers have found that a delay in the onset of puberty is more common among girls with high blood levels of lead and cadmium.

 Funding from the FI Branch supports investigations into normal and disordered function of the hypothalamic-pituitary-ovarian axis using mouse models of precocious puberty.

 In addition, DIR researchers have tested several drug treatments for precocious puberty in boys.